 9pm (CT) Alabama Public Radio

-Ace Atkins is the author of twenty-six books, including his latest, The Revelators (Putnam), the tenth in his series of Quinn Colson novels.
+Ace Atkins is the author of twenty-six books, including his previous Quinn Colson novel, The Revelators (Putnam), the tenth in his series of Quinn Colson novels.
 The first two of the Colson series, The Ranger and The Lost Ones, were nominated for the Edgar Award for Best Novel (he has a third Edgar nomination for his short story “Last Fair Deal Gone Down”).

 Atkins is also the author of seven New York Times-bestselling novels in the continuation of Robert B. Parker’s Spenser series.
 Before turning to fiction, Atkins was a correspondent for the St. Petersburg Times and a crime reporter for the Tampa Tribune.

-The Revelators came together in 1997 to play a “one off” gospel show at the American Folklife Festival in Washington, D.C. at the Smithsonian.
-The group included former Thacker bandleader Duff Dorrough, and vocalists/guitarists Carl Massengale and Jim Ellis.
+The Revelators came together in 1997 to play a “one off” gospel show at the Smithsonian’s American Folklife Festival in Washington, D.C.
+The event was re-staged a year later in Greenville, MS. The group would eventually include former Thacker bandleader Duff Dorrough, and vocalists/guitarists Carl Massengale and Jim Ellis.
 They soon added vocalist Bobby Harris, Dave “Groove” Parker on bass and Earl Lowe on drums.

-The group played live throughout the late 1990s into the early 2000s, including a series of acoustic appearances on The Thacker Mountain Radio Hour in 2000 and 2001.
-The group recorded two CDs worth of electric material, both sacred and secular, that was never released – until now.
+The group played live throughout the late 1990s into the early 2000s, including a series of acoustic appearances on The Thacker Mountain Radio Hour in 2000 and 2001 and later appearances in 2005.
+The group recorded two CDs worth of electric material, both sacred and secular, that has never been released – until now.

-The Revelators Memphis to Monticello is now available.
-It includes originals by Dorrough (Baby Blue Pearl, Favorite So and So), Ellis (I Know That You’re My Friend) as well covers of gospel greats Mahalia Jackson, the Staple Singers and Al Green, plus a song by Bob Dylan and Junior Brown.
+The Revelators – Memphis to Monticello, a two-CD set, is now available.
+It includes originals by Dorrough (Baby Blue Pearl, Favorite So and So), Ellis (I Know That You’re My Friend) as well covers of gospel greats Mahalia Jackson, the Staple Singers and Al Green, plus tunes by Bob Dylan and Junior Brown.

-Though the band is no longer together (Dorrough passed away in 2012), this two disc set displays their tight harmonies, solid musicianship and even playfulness as well as their deep love of gospel, blues and rock and roll.
+Though the band is no longer together (Dorrough passed away in 2012), Memphis to Monticello displays their tight harmonies, solid musicianship as well as their deep love of gospel, blues and rock and roll.